 A photo exploration of an abandoned coal mine in Svalbard.

-While I was visiting Svalbard in June 2019 I was couchsurfing in Longyearbyen with yet another great host, who knew a couple of local secrets.
+While I was visiting Svalbard in June 2019, I learned a couple of local secrets.
 Among them was the access to an old, abandoned coal mine.

 Personally, I love urban exploration and poking around weird, neglected buildings, preferably those where I’m not trespassing (the danger notes in the mine building said that movement in and around the building is at your own risk, it was just forbidden to enter the actual mine shafts).